google/nucleus/README.md

 to run without extensive modifications on non-Debian-based systems.

-Finally, Nucleus depends on TensorFlow and by default, install.sh will install a CPU-only version of TensorFlow using a nightly wheel.
-If that isn't what you want, there are several other installation options that can be enabled with a simple edit to install.sh.
+Finally, Nucleus depends on TensorFlow and by default, install.sh will install a CPU-only version of a stable TensorFlow release (currently 1.7).
+If that isn't what you want, there are several other installation options that can be enabled with a simple edit to ``install.sh``.

 Running ``install.sh`` will build all of Nucleus's programs and libraries.
 You can find the generated  binaries under ``bazel-bin/nucleus``.
-If in addition to installing Nucleus you would like to run its tests, simply execute
+If in addition to installing Nucleus you would like to run its tests, execute

 ```shell
 bazel test -c opt $COPT_FLAGS nucleus/...